ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 The following changes have been made:
 - ***hasInstantiation*  was replaced with `rico:hasOrHadInstantiation`** (same for the inverse object property, which is now `rico:isOrWasInstantiationOf`)
 - ***hasDerivedInstantiation* was replaced with `rico:hasOrHadDerivedInstantiation`** (same for the inverse property, which is now `rico:isOrWasDerivedFromInstantiatio`n)
-- ***hasProvenance* was replaced with `rico:hasOrganicProvenance*`*, subproperty of the new `rico:hasOrganicOrFunctionalProvenance`; `rico:documents` was also made a subproperty of this new property; same for the inverse properties
+- ***hasProvenance* was replaced with `rico:hasOrganicProvenance*`**, subproperty of the new `rico:hasOrganicOrFunctionalProvenance`; `rico:documents` was also made a subproperty of this new property; same for the inverse properties
 - ***hasSource* (whose domain was the union of RecordResource and Relation) was removed**; a new `rico:isEvidencedBy` property has been created, with domain `rico:Relation` only; same for the inverse property, *isSourceOf*
 - **`rico:precedesInTime` and `rico:followsInTime` were made transitive**.

 In addition to these changes, **many object properties have been added, which may help to produce more precise data, or data which would be easier to process**.
 The inverse properties were also created, though we are not mentioning them below.
 - **several properties were added with domain the union of `rico:RecordResource` and `rico:Instantiation`, or `rico:RecordSet`, and with range `rico:Date`**: `rico:hasPublicationDate`, `rico:hasCreationDate`, `rico:hasDestructionDate`; plus several properties to specify the creation dates of all, some or most members of a `rico:RecordSet`.
-Most often, when you assign dates to a Record Set, you mean the dates of its members - you don't know the date when the Record Set was formed; in such a case you should not use `rico:hasCreationDate`, but these properties that concern the members of the Record Set (e.g. `rico:hasOrHadMostMembersWithCreationDate`).
+Most often, when you assign dates to a Record Set, you mean the dates of its members - you don't know the date when the Record Set was formed; in such a case you should not use `rico:hasCreationDate`, but the properties that concern the members of the Record Set (e.g. `rico:hasOrHadMostMembersWithCreationDate`).
 A notable exception may be the case where the Record Set is a collection: you may know both the date when the collection was created, and the dates of the records that are included in the collection.
 In such a case you should use both properties.
 - two properties were created with domain and range `rico:Date`: `rico:intersects` and `rico:isWithin`;
 - a new `rico:occurredAtDate` property was created with domain `rico:Event` and range `rico:Date`;
 - two subproperties were added to `rico:hasOrHadInstantiation`: `rico:hasOrHadDigitalInstantiation` (which can be used, for example, when you generate a `rico:Instantiation` from a `dao` EAD element), and `rico:hasOrHadAnalogueInstantiation`;